Update on our Search Process, September, 2019

 Q: I Love Randy!
 If he leaves, why should I stay?

 A: Our parish is not the priest who presided, and it is not a building.
 Our church is a people organized as a community of believers.
-Holy Trinity has always been and especially now is a place where worshippers support one another, engage in communion with Christ and each-another, heartily welcome new members, inquirers and sojourners, and share God’s love openly.
+Holy Trinity has always been and especially now is a place where worshipers support one another, engage in communion with Christ and each-another, heartily welcome new members, inquirers and sojourners, and share God’s love openly.
 We are a welcoming, loving and serving parish in the Clearwater Deanery of the Episcopal Diocese of SW Florida.
 When Randy retires, this may be your chance to try something new at Holy Trinity.
 Get involved in a different aspect of ministry or outreach!

 Q: How can I participate in the selection of a new priest?

 A: The process of selecting a new minister is well-structured and requires a wide cross-section of the congregation to participate.
 If only a few long-time members participate in this process, how can we expect our congregation and parish to fit in with the mission field outside our walls?
-For this reason, we encourage a diverse cross-section of the congregation to participate in the Call Committee.
+For this reason, we encourage diverse voices to participate in the Call Committee.
 The Call Committee normally consists of a vestry member or two, and 3-5 parishioners in good standing.
 This means they should be official members of our church to serve on the Call committee, and be devoted to see the process through and actively participate in meetings and other duties.
 You can read about the Search Process in our Diocese here.

 Q: What are the policies and procedures of the Diocese?